 This section or department pertains to the administration of the department, maintenance of roads and other municipally owned infrastructure, street lighting, refuse collection, and landfill.
-At year-end, this department reflected a variance being under budget \$32,164.
-The majority of this was due to due to lower fuel costs, highway maintenance contracts and decrease in overtime wages.
-The fuel account was \$7,691 under budget and also highway maintenance contracts was under budget by \$17,939.
-Due to the mild weather in December we saw a decrease in overtime wages which were \$4,984 under budget.
-We also saw an increase in cost in the patch & cold mix account, which exceeded the budget by \$2,139.
+At year-end, this department reflected a variance being under budget \$42,590.
+The majority of this was due to due to lower fuel costs, highway maintenance contracts and culvert expenses.
+The fuel account was \$6,731 under budget; highway maintenance contracts were under budget by \$18,519 and Culvert expense was under budget by \$5,433.
+We also had seen an increase in cost in the sand and salt account, which exceeded their budget by \$3,394.